 The second of two experiential courses, this course begins by introducing the student to the proteins and companies of biotechnology.
 In the remainder of the course students use bacteria, mammalian, and yeast cells to produce human proteins using tools and standard manufacturing operating procedures of biotechnology, including upstream and downstream processing of proteins, and quality control of protein production.
 Lab sessions will be hands-on experiences revolving around and applying the topics listed in the lab section of the syllabus.
 Prerequisites: BTC 101 with a grade of C or better, BTC 102 (or corequisite).
 Spring.

 BTC 170.
 Cell Culture Techniques.
 4 Credits.

 This lecture/laboratory course will provide students with a solid understanding of basic sterile and aseptic cell culture techniques through the growth and maintenance of both normal and transformed adherent and suspension mammalian cells.
 Topics include sterile culture techniques, trypsinization and media supplementation, subculturing, cell counting, determining viability and growth curves, cryopreservation, and research applications using cell cultures.
-Prerequisite: BIO 109; BTC 101 and BTC 102 with a C or better.
+Prerequisite: BIO 109; BTC 101 with a C or better.
 Spring.

 BTC 185.
 Industrial Microbiology.
 4 Credits.